libxml-raku/LibXML-raku/doc/Node.md

         $node.insertAfter( $newNode, $refNode );

     The method inserts `$newNode ` after `$refNode `.
 If `$refNode ` is undefined, the newNode will be set as the new last child of the parent node.

-    Note, that $refNode has to be passed explicitly even if it is undef.

   * findnodes